sciZer0/7/v/README.md

 The main point of blockchain technology is to allow people to build permissionless ownership systems being sustainable – meaning, whose pre-programmed works are extremely hard, at best impossible, to stop.

-On the other hand, the main task of developers is to build these systems as speedy and efficient as possible.
+On the other hand, the main task of developers is to build these systems as fast and efficient as possible.

 This paper proposes a new blockchain which is simultaneously:

 * extremely-decentralized
 * extremely-democratic
-* very speedy
+* very fast
 * extremely sustainable
 * extremely-efficient